dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 ## Narrative Design

-**oDocument how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

 ## Press Kit and Trailer